Frequently Asked Questions

 The ethical and legal codes that govern medical practice also apply to clinical trials.
-In addition, most clinical research is federally regulated with built in safeguards to protect the participants.
-The trial follows a carefully controlled protocol, a study plan which details what researchers will do in the study.
-As a clinical trial progresses, researchers report the results of the trial at scientific meetings, to medical journals, and to various government agencies.
-Note: Individual participants' names will remain secret and will not be mentioned in these reports.
+In addition, most clinical research is federally regulated with built-in safeguards to protect the participants.
+The trial follows a carefully controlled protocol, a study plan that details what scientists will do in the study.
+As a clinical trial progresses, scientists report the results of the trial at scientific meetings, to medical journals and to various government agencies.
+Individual participants' names will remain secret and will not be mentioned in these reports.

-For up-to-date information about Medicare coverage of clinical trials, visit http://www.cms.hhs.gov/
+Get up-to-date information about Medicare coverage of clinical trials.

 Who can participate in a clinical research trial?

-You may choose to participate in a clinical research trial, but the researchers must determine whether you are eligible.
+You may choose to participate in a clinical research trial, but the investigators must determine whether you are eligible.
 Each clinical research trial includes people who have the same or very similar health profiles based on specific inclusion and exclusion criteria.
-When selecting participants, researchers may consider these or other factors: medical history, medication history, current medical status, and your willingness and ability to follow all of the trial’s instructions and schedules.
+When selecting participants, investigators may consider these or other factors: medical history, medication history, current medical status and your willingness and ability to follow all of the trial’s instructions and schedules.